-Sign Off Workflows are designed to add an approval process to the creation of jobs or offers to candidates, where one or more signatories need to approve the details before a job vacancy is posted, or an offer of employment is made to a candidate.
+Sign Off Workflows are designed to add an approval process to the creation of jobs, offers to candidates, or the creation of new requisitions.
+When a sign-off workflow is applied, one or more signatories need to approve the details before a job vacancy is posted, an offer of employment is made to a candidate, or a requisition can be turned into a job.
 You may, for example, want your CEO to approve any new headcount for the business, or perhaps you want a department manager to approve the details of an offer, and then have the the CFO make the final approval.
 Pinpoint's sign off system allows for these and many other possible combinations to allow the correct approval process to take place.

 Please note: In order to set up Sign Off workflows, you'll need to have the Pinpoint role of 'Company Manager'.
 Learn more about assigning roles in Pinpoint, click here.

 Pinpoint's Sign Off Workflow system has a few key concepts you'll need to be familiar with.

 These are Pinpoint users who can give their approval on the details of an offer or a job requisition.
 Any Pinpoint user can be a Signatory, but they must have Visibility over the job they are performing the sign-off for.